Mangopay/cardregistration-js-kit/README.md

 -------------------------------------------------
 The library makes cross-origin Ajax calls ([CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing)) to get the card token and handle card registration with MangoPay API.
 Therefore it requires a browser that supports CORS.
-The kit will not work in Internet Explorer 6 & 7 and Opera Mini.
+The kit does not currently work in Internet Explorer 6, 7 & 8 and Opera Mini (fix due in November 2014).

 The payment page that collects card details should use HTTPS.
 The kit will not work in Internet Explorer 8 and 9 if this page is not encrypted with SSL.